EFHW Transformer Losses: A Reality Check

 - Less energy lost in radial/soil interaction

-- Radiation is dominated by the vertical element (especially for DX angles)
+- Radiation dominated by the vertical element (especially at DX angles)

-- The EFHW becomes as efficient or more efficient than a poorly-radialed vertical — until transformer losses dominate
+- Comparable or better efficiency than a poorly-radialed vertical — up until transformer losses dominate

-However, once transformer losses exceed ~12–15%, this advantage is negated, and traditional verticals with proper radial systems start to outperform EFHWs, both in ERP and bandwidth.
+Once transformer losses exceed ~12–15%, the advantage is negated and a vertical with a proper radial system will outperform an EFHW in both ERP and usable bandwidth.

 Flat-Top and Sloper EFHWs: A Low-Loss Alternative

-For 40/20 m dual-band or monoband 20 m setups, the horizontal flattop or sloper EFHW is a solid performer when the feedpoint is placed above 10 meters.
-At this height, radiation is largely above ground clutter and favors moderate-angle takeoff for regional and some DX communication.
+For 40/20 m dual-band or monoband 20 m setups, a horizontal flattop or sloper EFHW performs well when the feedpoint is placed above 10 m.
+At this height, radiation clears ground clutter and favors moderate-angle takeoff.

-- On 20 m, monoband EFHWs exhibit very low transformer losses when matched properly with a 49:1 on 43 material.
+- On 20 m, monoband EFHWs have very low transformer losses when matched with a 49:1 on 43 material.

-- A sloper or horizontal EFHW on 40 m is especially well-suited for NVIS operation, ideal for short to medium range contacts.
+- A sloper or horizontal EFHW on 40 m is ideal for NVIS operation and regional work.

-- As height increases, takeoff angle lowers — improving DX potential.
+- More height = lower takeoff angle and better DX potential.

-There are many misleading videos online that present transformer loss measurements using flawed setups:
+Many misleading videos online present transformer loss measurements using flawed setups:

 - Dummy loads instead of real antennas